AJGreaves/familyhub/README.md

 - On the listing page the **Address** has been linked to google maps so that the location of the event can be easily found with one click.

 - The **social links** available for the activity page are Facebook, Instagram and Twitter.
-They appear on the listings page only when the business has provided links for the platform.
+They appear on the listing page only when the business has provided links for the platform.

 - A list of **categories** that the activity applies to are provided above the description.
 Icons have been added to make assimilating this information faster for the user.

 - The **more info** section includes a list of other important aspects that user might need to know or filter their searches by.
 Such as "Free entrance" "Catering available" or "Suitable for bad weather".
-These items hare also displayed with relevant icons.
+These items are also displayed with relevant icons.

 - The activity **description** is displayed underneath all the other information, for the user who has already scanned all the relevant data and wants to know more.